Wrinkling of an elastic sheet floating on a liquid sphere: Introduction

 The parameter $\beta \in (0,2]$ in the prefactor $\alpha_s h^{-\beta}$ plays a decisive role in the problem.
-To draw a contrast, in~\cite{BeKo17} only the ``critical case'' $\beta=2$ was considered as a proxy for the case of an elastic substrate (see~\cite{BeKo17} for the details).
-In that case the cost of wrinkling (coming basically from both the bending and the substrate part of the energy) contributes to the leading term of the energy -- naively, bending has two derivatives and prefactor $h^2$, membrane part has one derivative with no $h$, and substrate term has no derivative and prefactor $h^{-2}$ -- so, scalingwise, they match well.
-In particular, the ``leading order'' (relaxed) energy has a non-trivial form involving a term related to wrinkling (i.e. the cost of wrinkling enters this part of the energy).
-Hence the limiting shape (while factoring out small-scale oscillations due to wrinkling) will be deformed in the radial direction, i.e., the radial $_{rr}$ part of the stress won't vanish.
-In particular, in contrast to a ``weaker'' substrate as considered here, the limiting shape is strained in the radial direction -- see the form of the minimizer $\u_h^0$ of the relaxed/limiting problem in \eqref{v0} for the case $\beta=2$, which is naturally $h$-independent.
+To draw a contrast, in~\cite{BeKo17} only the ``critical case'' $\beta=2$ was considered as a proxy for the case of an elastic substrate (see~\cite{BeKo17} for details).
+In that case the cost of wrinkling (coming essentially from both the bending and the substrate part of the energy) contributes to the leading term of the energy---naively, bending has two derivatives and prefactor $h^2$, the membrane part has one derivative with no $h$, and the substrate term has no derivative and prefactor $h^{-2}$---so, scaling-wise, they match well.
+In particular, the ``leading order'' (relaxed) energy has a non-trivial form involving a term related to wrinkling (i.e., the cost of wrinkling enters this part of the energy).
+Hence the limiting shape (while factoring out small-scale oscillations due to wrinkling) will be deformed in the radial direction, i.e., the radial $_{rr}$ part of the stress will not vanish.
+In particular, in contrast to a ``weaker'' substrate as considered here, the limiting shape is strained in the radial direction---see the form of the minimizer $\u_h^0$ of the relaxed/limiting problem in \eqref{v0} for the case $\beta=2$, which is naturally $h$-independent.

-In contrast, in the case $\beta \in (0,2)$, the case of liquid substrate ($\beta = 1$) being a special case, the minimum of the ``leading order'' energy converges to $0$ (see Remark~\ref{rmk2.1}), and the $h$-dependent minimizers $\u_h^0$ converge to a trivial shape, isometric in the radial direction.
-Nevertheless, we manage to analyze the behavior of the energy (see Theorem~\ref{thm1} below), which can be seen as a difference between the minimum of the full energy and the $1$-dimensional $h$-dependent proxy functional $F^0_h$, which describes the leading order energy.
+In contrast, in the case $\beta \in (0,2)$, with the liquid substrate ($\beta = 1$) being a special case, the minimum of the ``leading order'' energy $F_h^0$, defined in \eqref{def:F_h}, converges to $0$ (see Remark~\ref{rmk2.1}), and the $h$-dependent minimizers $\u_h^0$ converge to a trivial shape, isometric in the radial direction.
+Nevertheless, we are able to analyze the behavior of the energy (see Theorem~\ref{thm1} below), which can be seen as the difference between the minimum of the full energy and the one-dimensional $h$-dependent proxy functional $F^0_h$, which describes the leading order energy.